AdobeDocs/campaign-classic.en/help/workflow/using/query.md

    ![](assets/query_temporary_table.png)

-1. Define the populations using the wizard.
+1. Define the populations using the assistant.
 The fields to be entered can differ according to the type of target.
 You can preview the targeted population with your current criteria using the **[!UICONTROL Preview]** tab.

    For more on creating and using filters or queries, refer to this [section](../../platform/using/filtering-options.md).